Privacy and Security Guide

 Avoid Untrusted Links

-When your browser loads a website, it shares sensitive information about you and your device with that website.
+When your browser loads a website, it shares information about you and your device with that website.
 Some people can take advantage of this and obtain that information just by convincing you to click on a link.
 Never open links that seem suspicious or were sent to you by a stranger.

 Many MAP-focused spaces have extensive restrictions on what topics can be discussed and what personal information can be shared.
 In most cases, these rules are designed to ensure the privacy of members.
 Following these rules helps keep you and others in the space safe.

 Use a Safe Email

 After creating an email address for your MAP identity, you should ensure the email service you use does not leak your IP address.